Wear OS 6 introduces a new API, Watch Face Push, which creates opportunities for more advanced watch face publishing use cases.

 Validation

-Unlike with regular watch faces distributed through Google Play, Watch Face Push checks to ensure that each watch face is well formed and performant are the responsibility of the Marketplace app.
+Unlike regular watch faces distributed through Google Play, the Marketplace app is responsible for verifying that each Watch Face Push watch face is well formed and performant.

-Google Play uses the following validation checks to verify the quality of each watch face that uses Watch Face Push:
+Watch Face Push uses the following validation checks to verify the quality of each watch face:

 - All watch faces installed or updated through the Watch Face Push API must pass the Watch Face Push validation tool.

-- Only the official validation tool may be used to generate validation tokens for use with the API.
+- Use only the official validation tool to generate validation tokens for use with the API.

-- The validation tool used must be up-to-date at the time of running the validation.
+- The validation tool must be up-to-date when you run the validation.

 At the same time, we recommend that you re-run the validation once in a while, because the validator is updated periodically.